meeqn/seacharts_s57_WIP/README.md

 ### Configuration and startup

-Unpack the downloaded file(s) and place the extracted `.gdb` in a suitable location, in which the SeaCharts setup may be configured to search.
+Unpack the downloaded file(s) and place the extracted `.gdb` or 'S-57' folder in a suitable location, in which the SeaCharts setup may be configured to search.
 The current working directory as well as the relative `data/` and `data/db/` folders are included by default.